A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Taxonomy

-\begin{definition} \textbf{Heterogeneous Graph}.
-In a graph, we firstly denote the type number of nodes and edges as $T_{\text{n}}$ and $T_{\text{e}}$.
-A heterogeneous graph $\mathcal{G}_{\text{H}}$ satisfies $T_{\text{n}}+T_{\text{e}}>2$, i.e., it contains multiple types of nodes or/and multiple types of edges.
-Otherwise, the graph is a homogeneous graph.
+The heterogeneous graph at least contains more than one type of node or more than one type of edge.
+Formally, we first denote the type number of nodes and edges as $T_\text{n}$ and $T_\text{e}$.
+Then a heterogeneous graph $\mathcal{G}_{H}$ satisfies $T_{\text{n}}+T_{\text{e}}>2$, i.e., it contains multiple types of nodes or/and multiple types of edges.
+Otherwise, the graph is homogeneous.